Vanda falcata: Taxonomic history

 The type specimen was introduced to the West from Japan by Carl Peter Thunberg in 1784, and it was described as Orchis falcata.
 For the next hundred years and more, the species was renamed and moved in and out of many of the Asian sarcanthoid genera, in addition to the African genus Angraecum.
 Finally, in 1925 H. H. Hu created Neofinetia as a monotypic genus.
 Two other species were included in Neofinetia, before the genus was reduced to synonymy with Vanda.

-PhylogenyVanda falcata has been identified as sister group to Vanda richardsiana.
-These two species are the sister group to Vanda xichangensis, as can be seen in the following cladogram: